<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Whether you’re changing jobs, retiring from ConocoPhillips, or approaching your 50s and 60s, knowing what to do with your hard-earned retirement savings can be difficult.
 A company-sponsored pension plan may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?

-Increasing your investment balance and reducing taxes is the key to a successful retirement plan spending strategy.
+Growing your investments and mitigating taxes are keys to a successful retirement spending strategy.
 At The Retirement Group, we can help you understand how ConocoPhillips' Pension Plan fits into your overall financial picture and how to make that plan work for you.

-ConocoPhillips employees in your state who are in their 50s and 60s may be able to gain a significant advantage by properly understanding their pension plan.
+ConocoPhillips employees in the United States who are in their 50s and 60s may realize a measurable advantage by properly understanding their pension plan.
 In this section, we'll give you the tools to do just that.

 "Getting help and leveraging the financial planning tools and resources your company